tuomasj/tuomasj.github.io/_posts/2025-07-23-use-dispatch-to-communicate-between-stimulusjs-controllers.markdown

 </aside>
 ```

-The checkboxes in `<main>` will lister for custom `statusChanged` events.
+The checkboxes in `<main>` will lister for custom `checkable:statusChanged` events.
 The checkboxes in `<aside>` lister for JavaScript DOM `click` events.
 Those events enable the communication between the different checkboxes.

 The checkboxes also have `[data-checkable-id-value]` that is used to define a value for Stimulus controller.
 It's used to distinct the checkboxes from each other, the `id` is shared between a checkbox in `<main>` and `<aside>`.